 The guidelines would support the enhancement of environmental, biodiversity or landscape attributes to those 139 Victorian golf courses located in or adjacent to other open spaces and bushlands and the 69 golf courses with a waterway.

-How can we create a sustainable network of golf courses in Victoria?
+- Do you agree or disagree with the ideas? - How can we create a sustainable network of golf courses in Victoria?